Last revised February 17th, 2020

 Section 4.
 HOW THE MEMBERSHIP CAN LEGALLY ACT.
 The membership may act only at a properly called meeting of the membership.
 Notice of the purpose of the meeting must be sent to all persons on the current membership roster, which will be supplied by the President, Secretary, or office staff.
 Notice may be communicated by mail or by facsimile, electronic mail, or other form of electronic communication.
 Each member consents to receiving notices by electronic communication if such member provides an electronic mail address to the Corporation.
 A quorum shall be as designated under Article 6, Section 8.
 At such a meeting, a vote of a majority of the members in attendance shall be an act of the membership.

 Section 5.
 MEETINGS.
 The membership shall meet annually and at such other times as the Corporation may find appropriate.
 The Board shall determine the location for the meeting, but the meeting will remain within Planning District 1.
 Special meetings may be called by the President or 1/3 of the Board of Directors.
 Special meetings require at least seven days’ notice to the members.

 Section 6.
 ANNUAL MEMBERSHIP MEETINGS.
-Once a year during the month of October, or as soon as practical thereafter, at a time and place designated by the Board, the membership shall elect Directors from a slate of candidates presented by the Governance Committee of the Board and transact any other business as may properly come before the meeting.
+Once a year, during the 4th quarter of the fiscal year, at a time and place designated by the Board, the membership shall elect Directors from a slate of candidates presented by the Governance Committee of the Board and transact any other business as may properly come before the meeting.